About New Jersey Coastal Resilience Collaborative

 • Nick Angarone – Chief Climate Resilience Officer, NJ Department of Environmental Protection

-• Becky Hill – Principal Environmental Specialist, NJ Department of Environmental Protection
+• Rebecca Hill – Principal Environmental Specialist, NJ Department of Environmental Protection

 Workgroup Leads